← Key Mapping Overview

 Cycle Touch Demo

-Maps keyboard keys and gamepad to the virtual joystick in the game, enabling character movement, camera rotation, and skill casting.
+Maps gamepad analog sticks to the game's virtual joystick — enabling character movement and camera rotation.

-💡 Best for: camera control in 3D games, virtual joystick areas, or any area that responds to sustained directional drag.
+💡 Best for: 3D movement, camera control, and any area that responds to sustained directional drag.

 🖱️